opencypher/cypher-for-gremlin/tinkerpop/cypher-gremlin-extensions/README.md

 * `range(Scope.local, $k, $k + 1)` for lists
 * `constant(null)` if `k` or `p` are null

-As Gremlin will throw exception if step does not match object type, custom functions are used for unknown type when:
+As Gremlin will throw an exception if the step does not match object type, custom functions are used for the unknown type when:

 * Accessing element by index
 * [properties function](https://neo4j.com/docs/cypher-manual/current/functions/scalar/#functions-properties)